ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 - Range : [0 ~ 2<sup>31</sup>(2147483648)]
 - Mandatory : No
 - Setting Range : N/A
-- Description : 특정 연결 문자열에 대해 연결 풀에서 허용된 최대 연결 수
+- Description : This property sets the maximum number of connections in the connection pool for a specific connection string.

 ###### min pool size